The Menendez Murders: Abuse, Greed, and the American Justice System

 The most significant changes in the second trial were procedural and were implemented by Judge Stanley Weisberg.
 Reacting to the “media circus” of the first trial, he banned all television cameras from the courtroom, plunging the proceedings back into relative obscurity.
 He also ordered that the brothers be tried together before a single jury, eliminating the complexities and potential for divergent outcomes that the two-jury system had created.

-Most consequentially, Judge Weisberg issued a series of pre-trial rulings that eviscerated the core of the defense’s strategy.
-He severely restricted testimony regarding the family’s history of abuse, ruling that such evidence was only admissible if the defense could prove a direct link between a specific past abusive act and the brothers’ state of mind at the exact moment of the killings.
-This created an almost impossible legal standard, effectively preventing the defense from presenting the cumulative psychological impact of a lifetime of trauma.
-Furthermore, Weisberg ultimately refused to give the jury the option of “imperfect self-defense”—the legal theory that an honest but unreasonable belief of being in imminent danger reduces murder to manslaughter.
-This ruling removed the primary legal pathway for the jury to reach a manslaughter verdict, which had been the goal of the defense and the outcome favored by many jurors in the first trial.
+Most consequentially, Judge Weisberg issued a series of pre-trial rulings that eviscerated the core of the defence’s strategy.
+He severely restricted testimony regarding the family’s history of abuse, ruling that such evidence was only admissible if the defence could prove a direct link between a specific past abusive act and the brothers’ state of mind at the exact moment of the killings.
+This created an almost impossible legal standard, effectively preventing the defence from presenting the cumulative psychological impact of a lifetime of trauma.

 The prosecution was also retooled.
 A new lead prosecutor, David Conn, took over the case.
 He pursued a more focused and aggressive strategy, relentlessly attacking the abuse allegations not just as a mitigating factor, but as a “total fabrication” and the “silliest story ever told in a courtroom”.